davenquinn/Thesis/text/introduction.md

 record the surface environment at key time periods in planetary evolution.

 On Earth, continents are formed by tectonic processes, and continental edges are the locus of this construction.
-Chapter 2 of this dissertation describes the process of construction of the continental margin terrane of coastal central California.
+Chapter 2 of this thesis describes the process of construction of the continental margin terrane of coastal central California.
 This study uses investigation of mantle-sourced xenolith samples to estimate the structure